Nittany Lions kick off Big Ten Championships on Friday

 Greg Hughes (Missouri State)

-Fritz Spence is in his seventh year coaching the Nittany Lion jumpers and multi-event athletes, after six outstanding years in Happy Valley.
-In his first six years with the Nittany Lions, Spence has overseen 13 All-America efforts, including Gayle Hunter, who claimed a total of nine All-America certificates under Spence's watch.
+Fritz Spence is in his eighth year coaching the Nittany Lion women's jumpers and multi-event athletes, after outstanding results over the past seven seasons.
+In his first seven years with the Nittany Lions, Spence has overseen 13 All-America efforts, including Gayle Hunter, who claimed a total of nine All-America certificates under Spence's watch.

 Spence also guided outstanding efforts at Big Ten Indoor in 2012, with Brittney Howell turning in a fifth-place standing in the pentathlon.
 Then-freshman Sarah Palmer also turned in a scoring finishing, placing fifth in the high jump with a season-best clearance of 5-8 (1.73).